ShahadAlhajri/Video-Summarizer/README.md

 - Utilizes the CNN/DailyMail dataset for training and evaluating the summarization model.
+A total of 50,000 data samples were used to train the T5 small model.